 Antero Reservoir in Park County is well known among Colorado fisherman.
-It’s situated in South Park, an area known for full of excellent lakes and rivers.
+It’s situated in South Park just west of Hartsel, an area known for its excellent lakes and rivers.

 The reservoir is open to boating seasonally and fishing year round.
-Its shallowness make it relatively warm for its altitude at nearly 9,000 feet.
+Its shallowness make it relatively warm for its elevation at nearly 9,000 feet.
 The Spanish word for “first” is the root of Antero, named so because it’s the the first upstream dam from the Continental Divide on the Middle Fork of the South Platte River.

 Antero was built in 1909 and is owned by the Denver Water and overseen by the Colorado Division of Wildlife.
 There are no fees for fishing.
 Special events can be held with a permit.
 Hartsel is the closest town to Antero, about twenty minutes drive.
 It’s surrounded by an open basin with rolling hills, and situated by the Pike National Forest.

 Boating – Motor boats are permitted.
 The surface area is 2,500 acres.
 There are regular aquatic nuisance species inspections at the boat ramp.
 All trailered watercraft, and anything powered by gas, diesel or electric-powered will undergo search for foreign species.